 Hormones used for contraception can effect migraine in the same way as a woman’s own hormones.
 Because different types of contraception work in different ways, each can have different effects on migraine.
 Understanding how each method works can help you make the best choice for contraception, sometimes even with benefit for migraine.

 What types of contraception are available?

 There are two main types of contraception: hormonal and non-hormonal.
-Hormonal includes combined hormonal contraceptives (the ‘pill’ and the ‘patch’), which contain synthetic oestrogen and progestogen.
-These are usually used for 21 consecutive days before a 7-day hormone-free interval during which a woman usually has a withdrawal bleed, just like a period.
-They are very effective methods of contraception as their main effect is to stop an egg being released from the ovaries (ovulation) each month.
+Hormonal methods include combined hormonal contraceptives, which contain a combination of oestrogen and progestogen.
+These are usually taken for 21 consecutive days before a 7-day hormone-free interval.
+During the break a withdrawal bleed (like a period) will occur.
+They are very effective methods of contraception as their main effect is to stop ovulation (the release of an egg from the ovaries) each month.
 Combined hormonal contraception (CHC) is very safe for most women, including most women with migraine.
-However, it is not suitable for women who are at a higher background risk of blood clots, particularly women who smoke, have high blood pressure, who are very overweight, or who have migraine aura, since the oestrogen component can further increase the risk.
+It is not suitable for women who are at a higher background risk of blood clots including those who smoke, have high blood pressure, are very overweight or who have migraine aura, since the oestrogen component can further increase the risk.

 How do they affect migraine?

 Headache is a common symptom during the early months of using hormonal contraception but usually resolves with time.
-With regard to migraine, many women, particularly those who have migraine without aura, report improvement.
 If attacks occur, they tend to come during the hormone-free week.
-(1,2,3) Other women, usually those with migraine with aura, note a worsening in frequency or severity of attacks.
-(4) A few women develop aura for the first time.
+Some women, usually those with aura, note a worsening in frequency or severity of attacks.
+A few women develop aura for the first time.

 I’ve got migraine and I want to take the combined pill, is it safe?

-Hence the World Health Organization have made recommendations to ensure safe prescribing of CHCs by identifying women at risk of arterial thrombosis and, where the risks outweigh the benefit of the method, offering alternative contraception.
-(10) These risk factors include high blood pressure, obesity, smoking and migraine with aura.
+The World Health Organization have made recommendations to ensure safe prescribing of CHCs by identifying women at risk of arterial thrombosis and, where the risks outweigh the benefit of the method, offering alternative contraception.
 Due to the increasing choice of methods available, there should be no loss of contraceptive efficacy.
 A history of aura at any time, even if it occurred during childhood, has been deemed an unacceptable risk factor for the development of a stroke and so women with this should not use CHC’s for contraception.

 I can often sense I’m going to get a migraine – is this an ‘aura’?

-Migraine with aura accounts for around 20% to 30% of migraines, and in 1% of cases there is no headache.
-The symptoms of aura are almost invariably visual, developing gradually over 5 to 20 minutes and lasting for less than 1 hour before disappearing.
-(11) People usually describe the visual aura as starting from a small, just off-centre bright spot, which enlarges to a bright, curved, zig-zag line (scintillation).
+Migraine with aura accounts for 20-30% of migraines, and in 1% of cases there is no headache.
+The symptoms of aura are usually visual, developing gradually over 5 to 20 minutes and lasting for less than 1 hour before disappearing.
+People usually describe the visual aura as starting from a small, just off-centre bright spot, which enlarges to a bright, curved, zig-zag line (scintillation).
 The scintillations make map-like “fortification” figures that flicker with the brilliant intensity of a fluorescent bulb.
 Within these lines, vision can be dark and blank (scotoma).
 Sensory symptoms, such as feeling ‘pins and needles’ spreading up the arm from one hand and into the mouth, and difficulty saying the right words can also occur.

 The crucial characteristics of aura are the duration and timing of symptoms in relation to onset of migraine headache.
-Aura should not be confused with the more common premonitory symptoms that occur 1 or 2 days before a migraine attack; these can generalized visual spots, blurred vision or flashes occurring several hours before or even during the headache itself.
+Aura should not be confused with the more common premonitory symptoms that occur 1 or 2 days before a migraine attack.

 If you’re not sure whether your warning symptoms are aura, ask yourself the following questions: